wywyWang/Depression-Detection-LT-EDI-ACL-2022/README.md

 # NYCU-TWD in Depression-Detection-LT-EDI-ACL-2022

 A shared task on [Detecting Signs of Depression from Social Media Text at LT-EDI 2022, ACL 2022 Workshop](https://sites.google.com/view/lt-edi-2022/home?authuser=0).
-We won the **second place** and the technical report will be published in the near future.
+We won the **second place** and the paper will be published in the near future.

 ## Challenge Overview
 Given social media postings in English, the system should classify the signs of depression into three labels namely “not depressed”, “moderately depressed”, and “severely depressed”.

 ## Usage
-- Method 1: Machine Learning Models
+- Method 1: Gradient Boosting Models
   - Add sentiment features by VADER (preprocessing/)
     ```=bash
     python add_feature.py --preprocessing {boolean}